-Overarching Need Increase Academic Achievement in Reading/ELA
+Overarching Need For our students to be on or above the midpoint for their grade level lexile band.

 How severe is the need?
 High

 Is the need trending better or worse over time?
 Worse

 Can Root Causes be Yes

 Identified?

 Priority Order 1